uber/rides-android-sdk/README.md

 ### Login
 The Uber SDK allows for three login flows: Implicit Grant (local web view), Single Sign On with the Uber App, and Authorization Code Grant (requires a backend to catch the local web view redirect and complete OAuth).

+#### Dashboard configuration
+To use SDK features, two configuration details must be set on the Uber Developer Dashboard.

+ 1. Sign into to the [developer dashboard](https://developer.uber.com/dashboard)

+ 1. Register a redirect URI to be used to communication authentication results.
+The default used by the SDK is in the format of `applicationId.uberauth://redirect`. ex: `com.example .uberauth://redirect`.
+To configure the SDK to use a different redirect URI, see the steps below.

-To use Single Sign On you must register a hash of your application's signing certificate in the Application Signature section of the [developer dashboard](https://developer.uber.com/dashboard).
+ 1. To use Single Sign On you must register a hash of your application's signing certificate in the Application Signature section of the settings page of your application.

 To get the hash of your signing certificate, run this command with the alias of your key and path to your keystore: